wajahati/AiDoku-Ai-Sudoku-Solver/README.md

 ## Working:

--	Every time this Script is executed, a Random Solvable board is created which is imported from API by [bertoort](https://github.com/bertoort) nmed as [Sugoku](https://github.com/bertoort/sugoku).
+-	Every time this Script is executed, a Random Solvable board is created which is imported from API by [bertoort](https://github.com/bertoort) named as [Sugoku](https://github.com/bertoort/sugoku).
 -	Pressing ENTER key will generate new random solvable board.
 - Now, the user can first try to attempt solving it by clicking on the cells and entering values manually.
 If the value is valid it will be added to the board.
 -	If the value is valid it will be added to the board else error msg will be displayed.